Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

     qc_b1.draw("mpl")

-When you set the :attr:`~qiskit.transpile.optimization_level`` to 2, the circuit undergoes a medium optimization process.
+When you set the ``qiskit.transpile`` to 2, the circuit undergoes a medium optimization process.
 This involves using a noise-adaptive layout and gate cancellation techniques based on commutation relationships similar than 1 with multiple trials.
 Depending on the circuit, this level of optimization can occasionally yield the same results as light optimization.